-I grew up home educated in California and then got my degree in Near Eastern Studies from Brigham Young University (BYU), where I also studied Arabic, Latin and philosophy.
-I went on an 18-month mission for my church to Santiago, Chile, where I learned Spanish.
+I grew up home educated in California and then got my undergraduate degree in Near Eastern Studies from Brigham Young University (BYU), where I also studied Arabic, Latin and philosophy.
+I spent 2002-2003 doing volunteer work for my erstwhile religion in Santiago, Chile, where I learned Spanish.
 Tony and I were married in 2003.
 Axa Elisabeth joined our family in 2005, and Raj Dominique came along in 2007.

 We’re chronically peripatetic.
 Mostly, we like it.
 Sometimes it gets a little out of hand, like the time we moved five times in one year.
-We’ve lived in Utah, the Philippines, San Diego, Washington, Ireland, Tunisia, and big, little, and medium-sized cities in Italy.
-Our latest adventure is braving the alligators, spiders, snakes, and palmetto bugs in Florida.
+We’ve lived in Tunisia, the Philippines, San Diego, Florida, Washington, Ireland, Utah, and Italy.
+Our latest adventure has taken us back to Europe, and the beautiful city of Amsterdam.

-What we did in Utah: Tony finished his degree in Business at BYU while I worked as a paralegal at an immigration law firm.
-We had our first baby at home on campus, but didn’t tell our neighbors till after the fact.
+What we did in Utah: Tony finished his degree in business while I worked as a paralegal at an immigration law firm.
+We had our first baby at home on campus, but didn’t tell our neighbours till after the fact.
 We went to the International Cinema every week and had ice cream from the Creamery almost that often.

-What we did in San Diego: Worked for a company manufacturing and selling sports jerseys imported from the Philippines.
+What we did in San Diego: Started a company manufacturing and selling sports jerseys imported from the Philippines.
 We also gathered eggs from our chickens and milked our goats twice a day.
 We still miss the beach, Trader Joe’s, the Zoo, and the Avocado Capital of the World.